 Link portfolios provide exposure of up to six equity sub-classes, which over the past 20 years have shown an increasing correlation to each other as the table below shows.
-For example, the correlation between U.S. Large and Small Company stocks has gone from 0.62 in 1995-2000 to 0.95 during the 2008-2013 period.
-As markets become more global and inter-connected, portfolio diversification will be most effective at the major asset class level (Cash vs. Fixed Income vs. Equity).
+For example, the correlation between U.S. Large and Small Company stocks has gone from 0.62 in 1995-2000 to 0.95 currently.
+As markets become more global and interconnected, portfolio diversification will be most effective at the major asset class level (Cash vs. Fixed Income vs. Equity).